What is Bioresonance

-Bioresonance therapy is one of a number of procedures including homeopathy, acupuncture and other naturopathic procedures within the area of empirical healing.
+Bioresonance therapy is one of several procedures, including homeopathy, acupuncture and other naturopathic procedures, within the area of empirical healing.

-The fundamental principles of the following hypothesis for bioresonance therapy have been confirmed by the latest discoveries in quantum mechanics and biophysics, but have not yet been accepted by current expert opinion within orthodox medicine.
+The fundamental principles of the hypothesis for bioresonance therapy have been confirmed by the latest discoveries in quantum mechanics and biophysics.
+They have not yet been accepted by current expert opinion within orthodox medicine.

-Bioresonance is a non-invasive therapy which involves placing electrodes on your skin.
-The electrodes are connected to a Bicom machine which checks the energy wavelengths coming from your body, and then counteracts bad frequencies by restoring the optimum balance.
+Bioresonance is a non-invasive therapy that involves placing electrodes on the skin.
+The electrodes are connected to a BICOM machine.
+This checks the energy wavelengths coming from the body.
+Then counteracts bad frequencies by restoring the optimum balance.

 While Bioresonance is becoming more popular by the day, there are still a significant amount of people who are not yet aware of how this technology can help them.

-Our bioresonance testing uses hair samples to test against 970 food and non-food items.
+With bioresonance testing we test hair samples against 970 food and non-food items.
 Hair is used for these reasons:

-- Easy to take sample – We only require a small hair sample which you can take at home
+- Easy to take sample – We only need a small hair sample which you can take at home

 - Test more items – Bioresonance testing allows us to test against a larger number of items